NannyN211008/GuessTG.Database/README.md

 This separation helped keep the project organised and made debugging easier since each part of the system had a clear purpose.

+# Database Design

+The database was one of the most important parts of the system.
+I used SQLite because it is simple to set up and works well with Flask.

+The database contains two main tables:

+Users table:

+- user_id (primary key)
+- username
+- password_hash

+Guesses table:

+- guess_id (primary key)
+- game_name
+- score
+- date
+- user_id (foreign key)

+The relationship between these tables is important because each guess is linked to a specific user.
+This avoids duplication of data and ensures that the system stays organised.

+# Key Features of this project

+The system includes several major features that make it functional and secure.

+User authentication is required before accessing most pages.
+When a user logs in, a session is created which keeps them signed in while navigating the site.
+Routes are protected so users cannot bypass login by directly entering URLs.

+Another major feature is the guess submission system.
+Users can enter their game results through a form, which is then sent to the backend and stored in the database.

+Other features include:

+- dynamic homepage that updates automatically with new guesses
+- display of usernames alongside each result
+- ordering results from newest to oldest
+- responsive design for different screen sizes
+- PWA installability